In This Section:

 - Letters of Recommendation: Letters should be accompanied by the form provided in the application.
 Three letters are requested.
 One should speak to your commitment to a career in public service; one should address your leadership abilities and potential; one should focus on your intellect and prospects for continuing academic success.
 Recommenders are asked to discuss the student's values, interests, goals, and ambitions, and to offer specific examples as evidence of the candidate's asserted qualities.

-Read carefully the Truman foundation site for further information.
+Read carefully the Truman foundation website for further information.

 Beth Fiori, Fellowship Coordinator